William Jennings (mayor): Career in Utah

-Jennings became the vice-president of the Utah Central Railroad Company after helping organize it in 1869 and became the president of the Utah Southern Railroad Company.
+In 1865, Jennings was elected to the first of two terms in the House of Representatives of the Utah territorial legislature.
+He became the vice-president of the Utah Central Railroad Company after helping organize it in 1869 and became the president of the Utah Southern Railroad Company.
 In his later years he was a director for the Deseret National Bank.
 He was also involved in the ZCMI, acting as superintendent on multiple occasions and as vice-president.

 Jennings became a member of the LDS Church's Council of Fifty in 1880.
 He was elected mayor of Salt Lake City in 1882 and served until 1884.
 He intended to run for a second term, but he was deemed ineligible under the Edmunds Act because he was a polygamist.

 Jennings died in Salt Lake City and was buried in the Salt Lake City Cemetery.